microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Make a purchase - Guest user.md

   "MerchantLocalDate": "<event date in ISO 8601 format>", "Data": {
     "PurchaseId": "<merchant mastered purchase ID>",
-    "AssessmentType": "<'evaluate' or 'protect' based on if you are using the Fraud Protection recommendation or not>, "CustomerLocalDate": "<customer local date in ISO 8601 format>", "MerchantLocalDate": "<merchant local date in ISO 8601 format>", "TotalAmount": 76.49,
+    "AssessmentType": "<'evaluate' or 'protect' based on if you are using the Fraud Protection recommendation or not>", "CustomerLocalDate": "<customer local date in ISO 8601 format>", "MerchantLocalDate": "<merchant local date in ISO 8601 format>", "TotalAmount": 76.49,